Sport in Turkey: Overview

-Women's volleyball teams, namely Fenerbahçe, Eczacıbaşı and Vakıfbank, have won numerous European championship titles and medals.
-Vakıfbank is currently one of the best volleyball teams in the world, 3 time winner of the Club World Championship and 4 time European championship winner.
+Women's volleyball teams, namely Fenerbahçe, Eczacıbaşı and VakıfBank, have won numerous European championship titles and medals.
+VakıfBank is currently one of the best volleyball teams in the world, 3-time winner of the Club World Championship and 4 time European championship winner.
 The yellow-black team is also the most successful sports team of Turkey in International arena with the title of the most international trophy (9) holder of Turkey.
 Fenerbahçe also won the Club World Championship as the first Turkish club ever in 2010.
-Turkey Women's National Basketball team won the silver medal in the European Championship in 2011 while the Women's National Volleyball Team reached the 6th place in the World Championship in 2010 and won a bronze medal in European Championship in 2011.

-Turkish athletes recently achieved success in European level; Elvan Abeylegesse winning gold medal in Women's 10000 metres and silver in Women's 5000 metres, Alemitu Bekele winning gold medal in Women's 5000 metres and Nevin Yanıt winning gold medal in Women's 100 metres Hurdl in 2010 European Championship.
-In 2011 European Athletics Indoor Championships Kemal Koyuncu won silver in Men's 1500 metres and Halil Akkas won bronze in Men's 3000 metres.
+The Turkish women's national volleyball team won a bronze medal in European Championship in 2011.
+In 2023, they've won every competition that they've partaken, including European and World tournaments, without losing a single match.
+That success placed them at 1st place in FIVB Senior World Rankings.

-The traditional Turkish national sport has been the oil wrestling ("Yağlı güreş") since Ottoman times.
+Turkish Federation of Traditional Sports regulates the traditional sports.
+The most prominent is oil wrestling ("Yağlı güreş"), originating in Ottoman times.
 Edirne hosts the annual Kırkpınar oiled wrestling tournament since 1361.
-International wrestling styles governed by FILA such as Freestyle wrestling and Greco-Roman wrestling are also popular, with many European, World and Olympic championship titles won by Turkish wrestlers both individually and as a national team.
-Another major sport in which the Turks have been internationally successful is weightlifting.

 Football

 Turkey has risen to prominence in a number of sporting areas in recent decades.
 Football has seen a rapid transformation earning it third place in the coveted 2002 FIFA World Cup.
 Its domestic teams are dominated by Beşiktaş, Fenerbahçe, and Galatasaray.
 Of these, Fenerbahçe's European triumph came in the now defunct Balkans Cup in 1968.
 Galatasaray has seen success after the 1990s, winning the 2000 UEFA Cup and UEFA Super Cup.
 In recent years, Turkey has exported many of its players into top foreign teams, including Internazionale, FC Barcelona, Parma, Milan, and Bayern Munich, among others.
 As well as sending players abroad, the Turkish league has also attracted players into Turkey.
-World class players such as Pierre van Hooijdonk, Mário Jardel, Nicolas Anelka, John Carew, Milan Baroš, Radomir Antić, Óscar Córdoba, Lincoln, Mateja Kežman, Kleberson, Roberto Carlos, Zoran Simović, Frank de Boer, Giovani dos Santos, Franck Ribéry, Harry Kewell, Dani Güiza, Guti, Quaresma, Gheorghe Hagi, Jô, Abdul Kader Keita, Shabani Nonda, Lucas Neill, Lorik Cana, Giga Popescu, Jérôme Rothen and many more have played at some point or continue to play in Turkey.
+World class players such as Radomir Antić, Toni Schumacher, Gheorghe Hagi, Giga Popescu, Cláudio Taffarel, Mário Jardel, Óscar Córdoba, Frank de Boer, Pierre van Hooijdonk, John Carew, Alex, Franck Ribéry, Nicolas Anelka, Mateja Kežman, Roberto Carlos, Milan Baroš, Harry Kewell, Dani Güiza, Giovani dos Santos, Guti, Quaresma, Hugo Almeida, Dirk Kuyt, Didier Drogba, Wesley Sneijder, Robin van Persie, Mario Gómez and many more have played at some point or continue to play in Turkey.